-On September 1, 2020, the Centers for Disease Control and Prevention (CDC) issued a Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19 (the Order).
-The Order imposes a temporary national moratorium on most evictions for nonpayment of rent to help prevent the spread of coronavirus.
-The Order applies to all standard rental housing, including mobile homes or land in a mobile home park.
-However, it does not cover individuals renting hotels, motels, or other guest homes rented temporarily.
-The Order takes effect September 4, 2020, and lasts until March 31, 2021.
+On August 3, 2021, the Centers for Disease Control and Prevention (CDC) issued a Temporary Halt in Residential Evictions in Communities with Substantial or High Levels of Community Transmission of COVID-19 to Prevent the Further Spread of COVID-19 (the Order).
+The Order imposed a temporary national moratorium on most evictions for nonpayment of rent in counties with high rates of community transmission to help prevent the spread of coronavirus.
+The Order applied to all standard rental housing, including mobile homes or land in a mobile home park.
+However, it did not cover individuals renting hotels, motels, or other guest homes rented temporarily.
+The Order ended on August 26, 2021 and is no longer in effect.

-If you have been evicted or are at risk of being evicted for non-payment of rent due to a COVID-19-related financial hardship between March 24, 2020 and March 31, 2021, you should contact a lawyer or legal aid organization as soon as possible.
+If you were evicted for nonpayment of rent due to a COVID-19-related financial hardship between March 24, 2020 and August 26, 2021, or are currently worried about being evicted for nonpayment of rent, you should contact a lawyer or legal aid organization as soon as possible.

 - To find a free or low-cost legal-service provider, you can fill out an online assessment at AZLawHelp.org and you will be contacted by a legal agency.